rmontoya12/rmontoya12/README.md

 I'm a software technologist and best practices leader with full-stack expertise on desktop, web, and cloud.
 I have extensive healthcare information technology background and I specialize in leading global development teams and helping foster a culture of collaboration across the enterprise.
 I'm customer-focused and results-driven with a proven track record of end-to-end solution design, delivery, and ownership.

-Lean • Enterprise Development • Web Development • Software Architecture • Healthcare Information Systems • Leadership • Mentoring • Distributed Team Oversight
+Lean • Enterprise Development • Machine Learning • Software Architecture • Healthcare Information Systems • Leadership • Mentoring • Distributed Team Oversight

 <!--
 **rmontoya12/rmontoya12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.